What is the atomic number of nitrogen? | Channels for Pearson+

 1

-Identify the element nitrogen on the periodic table.
-Nitrogen is represented by the symbol 'N'.
+Locate nitrogen on the periodic table.
+It is typically found in group 15 and period 2.

-Locate the atomic number associated with nitrogen on the periodic table.
-This number is the number of protons in nitrogen atoms.
+Identify the atomic number of nitrogen on the periodic table.
+This number is usually located above the element symbol.

-Recognize that the atomic number of nitrogen is 7, which means nitrogen atoms have 7 protons.
+Recognize that the atomic number of nitrogen is 7, which means it has 7 protons in its nucleus.

 Related Videos